blayk11/azure-speech-language-lab/README.md

         - That's Bitcoin and nothing else.
         - It's really meant to act as like a digital gold and eventually act as the base layer for a new monetary system.
    - Sentimento: Neutral: 90% (Confidence: 8%)
-        - Apesar do 90% do conteúdo ter sido em neutro, a ferramenta atribuiu apenas 8% de confiança a esse resultado, a causa muito provavelmente se dá a ambiguidade das colocações do texto analisado.
+        - Apesar de 90% do conteúdo ter sido em neutro, a ferramenta atribuiu apenas 8% de confiança a esse resultado, a causa muito provavelmente se dá a ambiguidade das colocações do texto analisado.

 ## Aprendizados